Antoine Bonfanti: Biography

-Directors such as René Vautier, Yann Le Masson, Bruno Muel, and Jacqueline Meppiel are his comrades, brothers and sister by spirit.
-But Antoine also is collaborator of people very different of his political family, so long as he can "make his sound to become the sound of the film", and when it is all the easier for him to impose his direct sound on films where the actors improvise and can't be dubbed in post-production (as Louis de Funès in the films of Gérard Oury).
+Antoine Bonfanti and directors, René Vautier, Yann Le Masson, Bruno Muel, and Jacqueline Meppiel, were very close, but he wasn't one to exclude anyone due to political differences, the only thing important to him was that he could "make his sound to become the sound of the film".
+When he has that freedom, the actors of his films are more likely to improvise and can't be dubbed in post-production (as Louis de Funès in the films of Gérard Oury).

 He is invited to talks, seminars and conferences on sound, is a jury member or president at film festivals, but he is mostly solicited to institutes, centers and cinema schools in numerous countries; the Cinemathèque of Lisbonne devoted a week to him in 1985.

 Filmography

 Filmography of his different sound collaborations and at different novels according to the years; (the dates of the films - Long or Short, fiction or documentary - are those of filming or release).